ehsanmqn/tsp-solver/README.md

 ### TSP message
 The following code snippet represents a JSON object that contains information about a TSP task.
 It includes an identifier ('id') for the specific task, the type of problem ('message_type'), the depot location ('depot'), the number of vehicles required for the task ('num_vehicles').
 For the TSP problem num_vehicles must be 1.
 And a list of locations to be visited by the vehicle ('locations').

+To facilitate the task, the user is required to provide two additional parameters, namely the maximum distance and cost coefficient, to the VRP optimizer while solving a problem.

 ```json
 {
     "id": 1,